dashed/providence/README.md

 **options.deleteIn**

-A higher order function, which given the unboxed root data, shall return a function, `deleteIn`, with the signature: `deleteIn(keypath)`.
+A higher order function, which given the unboxed root data, shall return a function, `deleteIn`, with the signature: `deleteIn(path)`.

 This is used internally for `delete()`.